veraPDF/veraPDF.github.io/plugins/index.md

 ## Hello-Embedded plugin
 This is an example setup for a plugin running on embedded files
 ### Maven
-In your pom.xml you will need the possibility to refer to VeraPDF classes, i.e., a VeraPDF dependency, and the possibility to create a Jar file with your code but without the VeraPDF classes you just referred, e.g. using the Maven shade plugin.
+In your `pom.xml` you will need the possibility to refer to veraPDF classes, i.e., a veraPDF dependency, and the possibility to create a Jar file with your code but without the VeraPDF classes you just referred, e.g. using the Maven shade plugin.